splunk/public-o11y-docs/sp-oncall/spoc-integrations/tls-security-protocol.rst

 platform using older, less-secure encryption protocols (TLS versions prior to 1.2, SSLv3).
 This was to allow customers using older web client libraries to connect to our API endpoints.
-In the interest of providing the best possible protection for all of our customers’ data, we no longer support these older protocols.
+In the interest of providing the best possible protection for all of our customers' data, we no longer support these older protocols.

 **ACTION REQUIRED:** Please update connecting websocket libraries to